palant/palant.info/content/articles/attack-surface-of-extension-pages/index.md

 With `example.com` being some big name’s code hosting or even the extension owner’s very own website, it certainly can be trusted?
 How likely is it that someone will hack that server only to run some malicious script in the extension?

 Actually, hacking the server often isn’t necessary.
-Maybe `example.com` has an [open redirect vulnerability](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html), allowing attackers to redirect the request to a script they control.
-Or it contains a [JSONP endpoint](https://en.wikipedia.org/wiki/JSONP).
+Occasionally, `example.com` will contain a [JSONP endpoint](https://en.wikipedia.org/wiki/JSONP) or something similar.
 For example, `https://example.com/get_data?callback=ready` might produce a response like this:

 ```js
 ready({...some data here...});